NatePadgett/Final_Project/README.md

 This is indcative of the confluence of communicative challenges experienced by my grandmother well into her illness, when it became obvious to us that she had dementia.

-The final script, [RWET_Final_Minimal.py](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/RWET_Final_Minimal.py) simply pulls the print statement at the end of RWET_Final_Name_And_Sent_Scramble.py out of the last for loop for words an moves it up a level to the for loop above it.
+The final script, [Minimal.py](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/Minimal.py) simply pulls the print statement at the end of RWET_Final_Name_And_Sent_Scramble.py out of the last for loop for words an moves it up a level to the for loop above it.

-In Name_And_Sent_Scramble:
+In Name_And_Sentence_Scramble:

 ```python
 for word_lists in lists_of_words: